liuhoward/teaching/business_intelligence/MIS587_data_warehouse_example1.md

 ![1582068027442](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582068027442.png)

 19. Next choose the Lookup task from the left pane under `common` and drag it into the workspace.
-Join using a blue arrow.
+Rename the lookup as `Time Lookup`.
+Join with `OLE DB source` using blue line.

 ![1582068242165](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582068242165.png)